Ex-Russian spy Sergei Skripal allegedly poisoned: What to know

 At the time of Skripal’s trial, the Russian media quoted the FSB domestic security agency as saying that the damage from his activities could be compared to harm inflicted by Oleg Penkovsky, a GRU colonel who spied for the United States and Britain.
 Penkovsky was executed in 1963.

-In 2006, he was convicted on charges of spying for Britain and sentenced to 13 years.
-However, he was later pardoned and released from custody in July 2010 as part of a U.S.-Russian-spy swap, which followed the exposure of a ring of Russian sleeper agents in the United States.
+In 2006, Skripal was convicted on charges of spying for Britain and sentenced to 13 years.
+However, he later was pardoned and released from custody in July 2010 as part of a U.S.-Russian spy swap, which followed the exposure of a ring of Russian sleeper agents in the United States.

+The Kremlin has rejected suggestions it was behind the poisoning, with officials saying on March 12 they have not heard any official statements of Russian involvement.

+Dmitry Peskov, spokesman for President Vladimir Putin, told reporters Skripal worked for British intelligence and was poisoned on British soil, and therefore the incident "has nothing to do with Russia, let alone the Russian leadership."

-Fox News’ Kathleen Joyce and Travis Fedschun contributed to this report, along with the Associated Press.
+Fox News’ Kathleen Joyce, Katherine Lam, Travis Fedschun and The Associated Press contributed to this report.